By Gayle Vehar on | No Comments

 I haven’t ALWAYS shot in manual mode.
 When I bought my first DSLR camera, I started by learning what aperture, shutter speed, and ISO were (the exposure triangle) and how they all worked together to achieve a good exposure.

 I knew little about how to use manual mode, but I figured that was the “old school” way of taking photos.
-After all, my new camera had lots of fancy buttons so why not use them.
+After all, my new camera had lots of fancy buttons, so why not use them?

-After those less-than-pleasing results, I challenged myself to keep my camera on manual mode and thus “force” me to get comfortable with that “old school” way of taking photographs.
+After those less-than-pleasing results, I challenged myself to keep my camera in manual mode and “force” myself to get comfortable with that “old school” way of taking photographs.

 That challenge totally changed my photos, and after almost 11 years of experience, I still use manual mode most of the time.